Why major in Cybersecurity?

-The AU Cybersecurity program appeals to students who are interested in learning a new area of technology and those who want to expand their skills and understanding of information technology threats.
 Industry leaders and employers serve as part of our faculty and advise to ensure the program is covering emerging areas that are relevant to your career path.
-As an AU Cybersecurity student, you will learn to identify potential threats, and prepare to use and manage technical skills in order to protect various users, including those working in healthcare and financial organizations.
+As an AU Cybersecurity major, you will learn to identify potential threats and develop the technical skills needed to protect electronic information in a wide array of industries from finance to healthcare.

 The BS in Cybersecurity degree is offered at the main campus.
 Additionally, a transfer program is offered online.